 1. Changing Habits

 Your husband's been coming home from work everyday for the past ten years at 5 p.m., but recently he's pushing the arrival time to 9 p.m. or so.
-Or maybe he used to go out with pals once a week and now he’s stepping out three to four times a week, acting secretive and jumpy.
+Or maybe he use to go out with pals once a week and now he's stepping out three to four times a week, acting secretive and jumpy.
 Plus Mr. Practical traded in the mini-van for a Dodge Viper and you're no longer invited to ride along.

 Occasionally there are reasons why you can't join him, but he should be making an attempt to involve you.
 Invite yourself along when he goes out with his friends.
 If he's working late, offer to bring him dinner If he declines, look into the situation.